How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Also important – multiple PIN codes

-The Aqara N100 and A100 smart locks supports up to 50 PIN codes.
+Our Aqara smart locks supports up to 50 PIN codes.
 This means each member of the family can have their own, individual code.
 Distant relatives, part-time helpers, babysitters, and your dog can also each have their own codes.
 In fact, you can even have multiple codes per person.

 Having a unique code tied to each person is better for the reason that in the event you are revoking access to a certain user, you’ll only remove that person’s personal PIN.
 You won’t have to come up with, and memorize a new PIN again.